lolrenceH/TrieDedup/README.md

 Author : Jianqiao Hu & Adam Yongxin Ye @ BCH

-# example workflow:
+# example Linux bash workflow:

+\# mask low quality bases (Q <= 10) by N

+fastq_masker -Q 33 -q 10 -r N -i raw_seq_file -o input_seq_file

+\# deduplicate a sequencing library using TrieDedup

 python TrieDedup.py --input input_seq_file >uniq_readIDs.txt

+\# extract unique reads by their IDs

 seqtk subseq input_seq_file uniq_readIDs.txt >uniq_seq_file

-The format of input_seq_file will be automatically determined by the filename extension

-Allowed extensions for input_seq_file include: .fasta .fa .fastq .fq

 Additional arguments:
 '--verbose', '-v': Print extra information to the error stream

-'--input', '-i': 'The path to tje input file; can either be a fasta or a fastq file'
+'--input', '-i': 'The path to the input file; can either be a fasta or a fastq file.
+The format of input_seq_file will be automatically determined by the filename extension.
+Allowed extensions for input_seq_file include: .fasta .fa .fastq .fq'

 '--symbols', '-s': 'A string of expected characters in the input file; default is ACGTN.'